ev consulting address

 Click the images for a bigger picture

 red roadsterHaving sold KTA Services, the EV parts supply business, I now am able to achieve some semblance of retirement.
 This has created extra time whereby I can work on a personal project I’ve wanted to do for a very long time: To build up a 1934 Ford roadster street rod.
-Back in high school I used to race my car at a local drag strip every weekend, and this created a need for speed that’s still in my blood today.
+Back in high school I used to race my car at a local drag strip on weekends, and this created a need for speed that’s still in my blood today.
 When I was a teenager, everyone dreamt of having an early 30’s street rod.
 I was no exception.
 Of course, at that time not many could afford to fulfill this dream.
 For anyone who eventually could afford it, it simply had to wait until years later.
 Well, now’s the time, before it’s too late!
 What could be nicer than a gorgeous-looking street rod which is ELECTRIC and possesses HUNDREDS of ponies under the hood?

 INSPIRATION COMES NEXT